fiendskrah/rypyrx/README.md

 `pixi run quarto render --pdf-engine tectonic`

-you can use `pixi run quarto preview` to preview while you work
+you can use `pixi run quarto preview paper` to preview while you work

+## Build slides

+if you want to publish slides (or make the manuscript public):

+- go to the repository settings, then 'pages', then select 'github actions'
+  - don't change anything else, the config file is already there
+- edit the files in `slides/` (or cp the manuscript files there)
+- `pixi run quarto render slides`